UNSW-MATH/mobius-custom-parsers/ExtensionLibraries/PersonalisedFeedback/README.md

 # Personalised Feedback

-This library provide a commands `PersonalisedFeedback`.
+This library provides a command `PersonalisedFeedback`.

-To use this you can put the following code in the Answer field
+To use this, you can put the following code in the Answer field

-    Message:=PersonalisedFeedback("$YourAnswer",feedbackProc,"$RESPONSE")
+    Message:=PersonalisedFeedback("$YourAnswer",feedbackProc,"$RESPONSE");
+    printf("%s",Message)

 where `feedbackProc` is a procedure written to process the student `$RESPONSE` and provide custom feedback.